-Fats and oils are simply too fat to be dehydrated by the Tero device and may also harm the health of your plants.
+Fats and oils are simply too fat to be dehydrated by the Tero and may also harm the health of your plants.
 However, we are talking about the addition of these elements in large quantities.
 For example, a salad leaf with dressing remains on it could be processed by the device without any problem.

-In short, the Tero device allows you to transform several foods into a natural nutrient-rich fertilizer for your lawn, outdoor plants or vegetable garden.
+In short, the Tero allows you to transform several foods into a natural nutrient-rich fertilizer for your lawn, outdoor plants or vegetable garden.
 Its use is intuitive, and you will quickly discover which foods offer you a more satisfying fertilizer.
-Also, be aware that a guide will be provided upon receipt of your device to remind you what can and cannot be processed by the Tero device.
+Also, be aware that a guide will be provided upon receipt of your device to remind you what can and cannot be processed by the Tero.

 By: Claudia Larose